m-kupiec/compendium-react/README.md

 - "By default, all child components re-render automatically when the state of a parent component changes. . . .
 Immutability makes it very cheap for components to compare whether their data has changed or not.
 You can learn more about how React chooses when to re-render a component in the `memo` API reference." ([React](https://react.dev/learn/tutorial-tic-tac-toe))
 - "without using the state setting function, React has no idea that object has changed.
 So React does not do anything in response." ([React](https://react.dev/learn/updating-objects-in-state))
 - "When you store objects in state, mutating them will not trigger renders and will change the state in previous render “snapshots”." ([React](https://react.dev/learn/updating-objects-in-state))
 - "you shouldn’t change objects that you hold in the React state directly.
 Instead, when you want to update an object, you need to create a new one (or make a copy of an existing one), and then set the state to use that copy. . . .
-Mutation is only a problem when you change *existing* objects that are already in state.
-Mutating an object you’ve just created is okay because *no other code references it yet*.
+Mutation is only a problem when you change _existing_ objects that are already in state.
+Mutating an object you’ve just created is okay because _no other code references it yet_.
 Changing it isn’t going to accidentally impact something that depends on it.
 This is called a “local mutation”.
 You can even do local mutation while rendering.
 Very convenient and completely okay!" ([React](https://react.dev/learn/updating-objects-in-state))
   - > Updating a nested object . . .
     >
     > ```jsx
     > setPerson({
     >   ...person, // Copy other fields
+    >   artwork: {
-    >   artwork: { // but replace the artwork
+    >     // but replace the artwork
     >     ...person.artwork, // with the same one
-    >     city: 'New Delhi' // but in New Delhi!
+    >     city: "New Delhi", // but in New Delhi!
-    >   }
+    >   },
     > });
     > ```
     >